anonaddy/addy.io/source/privacy.md

 * If you start a subscription we may ask you to provide us with information such as your name and payment information.
 Your name and card details will not be stored in our database.
 * We use a self-hosted instance of [Umami](https://umami.is/), an open-source, privacy-focused and lightweight option for website analytics.
 All the site measurement is carried out absolutely anonymously.
 Cookies are not used and no personal data is collected.
 There are no persistent identifiers.
 No cross-site or cross-device tracking either.
 You can find out more on [Umami's](https://umami.is/) website.

-Our site does not store/save any emails that are forwarded or replied to through the service.
+Emails are only ever stored in the event of a failed delivery, and only if you have this option enabled in your account settings.
 You can check the source code to see what happens when an email is piped to our application by Postfix.

 Our server uses Postfix as the mail server software and Nginx as the web server.
 Nginx access and error logs are kept which do record IP addresses.
 Default log settings are used for Postfix.
 All log files are rotated daily and retained for 3 days, old log files are deleted.